hamishdewe/adapt-theme-lyniate/README.md

 #### **blocks.json**
 >**\_isDividerBlock** (boolean): - Determines whether the CSS class `is-divider-block` will be applied.
 Acceptable values are `true` and `false`.

-Visit the [**Vanilla** wiki](https://github.com/adaptlearning/adapt-contrib-vanilla/wiki) for more information about how to use and manipulate the theme.
+Visit the [**Lyniate** wiki](https://github.com/adaptlearning/adapt-theme-lyniate/wiki) for more information about how to use and manipulate the theme.

 ## Structure